dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

 ## Appendix

-FIFO address auto-increment enable: If set, consecutive ‘transfer size’ worth of data chunks are popped from the FIFO using consecutive register addresses.
+FIFO address auto-increment enable: If set, consecutive ‘transfer width worth of data chunks are popped from the FIFO using consecutive register addresses.
 If not enabled, consecutive data chunks are popped by repeatedly reading the same register address.